mikecbrant/verified-permissions-authorizer/docs/adr-0002-terraform-provider-publishing.md

 ## Open questions
 1. Signing method and key management (GPG key identity, storage, and rotation).
 2. Minimum platform matrix beyond the baseline (Windows/arm64?
 FreeBSD?).
+3. Signing trade‑offs: While signatures increase supply‑chain trust, they introduce operational work:
+   - Secure generation and storage of the private key (CI secret management and rotation).
+   - Release failures when signatures or checksums are inconsistent (intentional, but adds toil).
+   - Contributor friction for local testing if signatures are required for private mirrors.
+   These costs are acceptable given the trust benefits; we will keep signing enabled.
 3. Documentation home: rely on registry‑rendered docs only, or also add a local `docs/terraform/*` folder in this repo and link from README.

 ## References